Dragon863/CFWatch/README.md

 # CFWatch

-This is a WIP project where I'm attempting to make a custom watch with a PCB and case for [highway](https://highway.hackclub.com/)!
-Please check back later, or read `JOURNAL.md` for the current development log :)
+This is a project where I'm attempting to make a custom watch with a PCB and case for [highway](https://highway.hackclub.com/)!
+Please read `JOURNAL.md` for the current development log :)

-Current draft design:
+Current design rendered in blender:

 ![render](_images/newrender.png)

+For a rough BOM, see session 5 in `JOURNAL.md`